Nakhon Si Thammarat province: Economy

 Tourism has become a first-tier tourist province, as defined by the central government, joining 22 other first-tier provinces.
-In 2019, it is projected to receive four million tourists—80% of them domestic—largely attracted by religious sites.
+In 2019, it is projected to receive four million tourists, 80 per cent of them domestic, largely attracted by religious sites.
 They contributed more than 11 billion baht to the provincial economy.
 The Airports Department plans to expand Nakhon Si Thammarat airport runways and terminal by 2022 to deal with an anticipated increase in international flights to support foreign visitor arrivals.
 The province has 320 hotels with 8,800 rooms, up from 310 hotels and 7,000 rooms in 2018.